 For data segment having split 90-10% (highly homogenous/pure data), the value of entropy is (expected value is closer to 0):

 -(0.1)*log2 (0.1) - (0.9)*log2 (0.9) = - (0.1)*(-3.3219) - (0.9)*(-0.1520) = 0.3323 + 0.1368 = 0.4691

 For completely pure data segment, the value of entropy is (expected value is 0):

 -(1)*log2 (1) - (0)*log2 (0) = - (1)*(0) - (0)*(infinity) = 0

-Based on above calculation, one could figure out that the entropy varies as per following plot:
+Based on the above calculation, one could figure out that the entropy varies as per the following plot:

 - Information Gain: Information gain is the difference between the entropy of a data segment before the split and after the split.
 The high difference represents high information gain.
 Higher the difference implies the lower entropy of all data segments resulting from the split.
-Thus, higher the difference, higher the information gain and better the feature used for the split.
-Mathematically, the information gain, I, can be represented as following:
+Thus, the higher the difference, the higher the information gain, and better the feature used for the split.
+Mathematically, the information gain, I, can be represented as follows: